hschellman/training-docs/_episodes/07-grid-job-submission.md

 **Note that job submission requires FNAL account or access to another HTCondor submission point conneected to the Fermilab pool (currently BNL or RAL).

 First, log in to a `dunegpvm` machine .
 Then you will need to set up the job submission tools (`jobsub`).
-If you set up `dunetpc` it will be included, but if not, you need to do
+If you set up `dunesw` it will be included, but if not, you need to do

 ```bash
 mkdir -p /pnfs/dune/scratch/users/${USER}/DUNE_tutorial_may2023 # if you have not done this before